By using this site, you agree to the Privacy Policy and Terms of Use.

 If you want to get the best out of your headphones, then you should definitely consider the Sennheiser CX 500.

-These headphones are perfect for the type of music you play on a daily basis.
 The sound quality is excellent with clean bass and clear highs that allow for excellent vocal performance.

 The Sennheiser CX 500 headphones are comfortable for extended periods of listening as they feature soft ear cushions with a memory foam headband.